 Could Earth be near the center of the universe?

-So once again we see the honesty of Richard Lewontin’s words, “We take the side of science [religion] in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism.”
+So once again we see the honesty of Richard Lewontin’s words, “We take the side of science in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism.”
+Lewontin, an American evolutionary biologist, admits that the evolution view is at times absurd.
+He also admits that he and other evolutionists like Carl Sagan and Stephen Hawking take their position because of their commitment to the philosophy of materialism (matter and energy is all there is, there is no God or higher power).
+To them the real issue is not about evidence but their commitment to their worldview.

 Evidence for Earth in the center of the universe:

 1. Uniform Galaxies.
-Galaxies are spread out uniformly around us through out the universe.
-There appears to about the same number of galaxies in all directions.
+Galaxies are spread out uniformly around us throughout the universe.
+There appears to be about the same number of galaxies in all directions.

 Quantized Red Shift has been observed for many years now and was identified by William Tifft.
 By 1997 the data was so strong it is no longer questioned.

 3. Rotating universe around an axis.
 Dr. Humphreys has noted that there is evidence that the entire universe is revolving around a central axis and Earth is near the central axis.
 The evidence includes: A polarization plane of the radio waves from distant galaxies display an angle.
 The angle gets bigger further out into the universe.
 The angles can be explained by a magneto effect and the universe is moving around a central access.
-(I likely have some of these details wrong.)
-There is more to it so I recommend the Starlight and Time DVD where Dr. Humphreys himself explains the evidence.
+For more insight on this, purchase and review the Starlight and Time DVD where Dr. Humphreys himself explains the evidence.

 Some additional information that is pertinent to the subject: